n7on/docker-internals/README.md

 ## Containers
 In Docker, containerd is used for managing the container lifecycle (start, stop etc).
 And runc is used as it's Container Runtime.
 And a Container Runtime is basically how a process is isolated.
-ASo containers are just normal processes that holds namespaces.
-And we could run an executable inside an image filesystem that holds a couple of namespaces, without using Docker and instead use [./run](./run, which does following:
+So containers are just normal processes that holds namespaces.
+And we could run an executable inside an image filesystem that holds a couple of namespaces without using Docker and instead use [./run](./run), which does following:

 * create namespaces
 * mount image filesystem